A New Account of Christian Origins / pt. 20

 • the ‘Pauline epistles’ came after the canonical gospels, not before;

-• the canonical gospels themselves are products of the second half of the second century.
+• the canonical gospels themselves are products of the middle decades of the second century.

 The tenets above are fleshed out in slightly greater detail in the 22 points below, each provided with a link (sometimes two).
 Incidentally, an entirely separate introduction to my views of Christian origins can be found in the ‘Detering Commentaries.’
 That series of 38 posts has background on pre-Christian religion going back to the Bronze Age and is valuable in understanding the ancient origins of gnosticism.